moliver28/research-handbook/content/job-families/sales/solutions-architect.md

 - Develop strategies and operations to improve win rates to discovering, articulating, and demonstrating GitLab's solution to deliver on specific customer requirements and desired business outcomes.
 - Identify and lead initiatives and programs to scale the organization and its operations for future growth.
 - Develop processes and metrics and KPIs to improve effectiveness and efficiency of technical evaluations, workshops, demos, and proof-of-concept engagements.
-- Partner with Sales, Channels and Alliances teams to align on overall strategy and priorities and provide support for specific prospects, customers and partners.
+- Partner with Sales and Partner teams to align on overall strategy and priorities and provide support for specific prospects, customers and partners.
 - Develop and foster relationships for key customers at the technical sponsor and executive level.
 - Partner with sales leadership to align with and deliver to regional and account plans, strategies and quarterly goals.
 - Collaborate with Sales and Customer Success to improve engagement models and ensure the appropriate coverage of prospects and customers.